 Sports and entertainment venues, content, and distribution assets are complementary components of MSG's diverse portfolio that bring in revenue streams across multiple channels.
 In non-sports related entertainment, the company produces or hosts big names in music and other live performances.
 Madison Square Garden plays host to about 400 events every year.

-'s New York Liberty) provide an anchor attraction for its Manhattan venue as well as content for its MSG cable network that broadcasts sports coverage.
+The company's sports franchises provide an anchor attraction for its Manhattan venue as well as content for its MSG cable networks that broadcasts sports coverage.
 By focusing on its sports teams, MSG hopes to generate greater revenue through ticket sales and concessions at Madison Square Garden while boosting viewership (and advertising sales) on its MSG Networks.